GatorShan/Tragopogon-Methylation-Project/Calculate_methylation_rate/README.md

 # Calculate methylation rate

+### The following text showed the results from previous analysis.
+After discussing with co-authors, to eliminate the mapping efficiency biases between different species, we think the calculation should only include loci that are shared by all samples.
+The updated results can be found in directory [Shared_min-cov_sites](https://github.com/GatorShan/Tragopogon-Methylation-Project/tree/master/Calculate_methylation_rate/Shared_min-cov_sites).

 The output files of bismark were used.
 For each individual, there are three files (in folder `/orange/soltis/shan158538/Methylation_output/bismark_coverage_files`):
   - `S2_CpG.gz.bismark.cov`
   - `S2_CHG.gz.bismark.cov`